picoflow.io

 }

-• Both flags present → transition to FooLogicStep.
+• Both temperatures present → transition to FooLogicStep.

 • Invalid city → retry in place, surfacing the error as a tool result.